scullxbones/akka-persistence-mongo/docs/akka24.md

 akka.contrib.persistence.mongodb.mongo.suffix-builder.class = "com.mycompany.myproject.SuffixCollectionNames"
 ```

-First line purpose is obvious: enabling or not he feature.
+First line purpose is obvious: enabling or not the feature.
 If set to *false*, both the remaining lines are ignored.
 By default, this property is set to false.

 If set to *true*, nothing happens as long as you do not provide a class extending or mixing in `akka.contrib.persistence.mongodb.CanSuffixCollectionNames` trait, nor if its `getSuffixfromPersistenceId` method returns an empty string.